7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 		- If there is no Load Balancer!
 WARNING
 			- Azure will automatically create Public IPs and allow internet access
 - Ports exposed - Use encrypted variants - [[Nmap-Cheatsheet]] is easy to use to find your RDP and SSH , SMB that is externally facing, just don't - obsfucation is not security.
-	- Just-In-Time access is avaliable if you don't have private routing.
+	- Just-In-Time access is available if you don't have private routing.
 Do not expose services to internet continually

 SMTP (port 25) is a special case.
 Depending on your subscription level and when your account was created, outbound SMTP traffic may be blocked.

-#### Connecting Virtual Neworks
+#### Connecting Virtual Networks

 If you have multiple subscription or region you then will have multiple virtual networks to connect them via:
 - Virtual Network Peering
 	- Same or different Region
 	- IP address space CANNOT overlap
-	- Ingreess and egrees charge for using Azure Backbone
+	- Ingress and egrees charge for using Azure Backbone
 	- Span subscriptions and AAD tenants
 	- Peers are not transitive, but they could be via (if Hub is parent and nth number of Spokes are child nodes and Vnets of a network):
 		- Peering segmented Spoke Vnets
-		- Vnet Hub could with user defined routing - **Beware the Capacity and Scaling of Routing Appliance in thelt Domains
+		- Vnet Hub could with user defined routing - **Beware the Capacity and Scaling of Routing Appliance in the Domains
-- Newest VM - Delete the newest created VM, balanced across AZs Hub!**
+- Newest VM - Delete the newest created VM, balanced across AZs Hub!
 	- Vnet Hub has a route table for peering between Spoke VNets
-			- Solution: Forwarding to the Hub from Spoke 1 to another Spoke 2 .
+	- Solution: Forwarding to the Hub from Spoke 1 to another Spoke 2

 Historic comparison being: Site-to-Site VPN or connection to the same ExpressRoute:
 - Peering location would hair pin on a circuit to talk to the same facility on different Virtual Network - bad latency